By: Patsy Catsos, MS, RDN, LD, Private Practice Dietician and Co-Author of IBS-Free Recipes for the Whole Family

 The last time I saw Cathy her symptoms were well controlled on a moderately low FODMAP diet.
 During the reintroduction process she discovered that lactose and oligosaccharides were significant symptom triggers for her, so she consumes low-lactose milk products only; sticks to small portions of foods like wheat, beans, and nuts; and gets more fiber from foods like quinoa and chia seeds.
-With choices like these, Cathy is avoiding common low FODMAP pitfalls and eating the most varied and nutrient-rich diet she can tolerate.
+With choices like these, Cathy is avoiding the common pitfalls and eating the most varied and nutrient-rich diet she can tolerate.

 Sample of Low FODMAP Foods Adapted from IBS-Free Recipes for the Whole Family by Patsy Catsos, Lisa Rothstein, and Karen Warman and used by permission.

 The Table above provides examples, not meant to be a complete list.
-Why do various FODMAP lists sometimes differ?
+Why do various lists sometimes differ?
 Find the answer here.

 Adapted from IBS Publication